apoorvtrivedi/approvedthoughts/posts/2025/Dec/Links-06-Dec-2025.md

 ---

 1. [Humans killed millions of vultures.
 Now people are paying the price.
 (WaPo)](https://wapo.st/3Kwgm3S): So many unexpected links and unintended consequences.
     > Although other animals scavenge dead cattle, none do so as effectively as vultures.
-The birds will pick clean a bull carcass in 30 to 40 minutes.
+The birds will pick ovedthoughts clean a bull carcass in 30 to 40 minutes.

     > A paper published a year ago in the American Economic Review concluded that in certain districts, “the functional extinction of vultures — efficient scavengers who removed carcasses from the environment — increased human mortality by over 4% because of a large negative shock to sanitation.”